 Properties are classified as either residential, non-residential, farmland, linear or machinery & equipment.
 Some properties have more than one class.
-The sub-classes of property are detailed below and provide a brief explanation of the 2017 assessment for 2018 taxation.
+The sub-classes of property are detailed below and provide a brief explanation of the 2021 assessment for 2022 Taxation.
 Please check the classification of your property to ensure that it is properly described.

 Designated Industrial Property